 Compute Engine offers several types of storage options for your instances.
 Each of the following storage options has unique price and performance characteristics:

-- Standard persistent disk and SSD persistent disk: Efficient, reliable block storage.
+- Zonal standard persistent disk and zonal SSD persistent disk: Efficient, reliable block storage.

-- Regional persistent disk and regional SSD persistent disk: Regional block storage replicated in two zones.
+- Regional standard persistent disk and regional SSD persistent disk: Regional block storage replicated in two zones.

 If you are not sure which option to use, the most common solution is to add a persistent disk to your instance.

-By default, each Compute Engine instance has a single root persistent disk that contains the operating system.
-When your applications require additional storage space, you can add one or more additional storage options to your instance.
-Read Compute Engine Pricing for cost comparisons.
+By default, each Compute Engine instance has a single boot-persistent disk that contains the operating system.
+When your apps require additional storage space, you can add one or more additional storage options to your instance.
+For cost comparisons, see Disk pricing.

 |Scope of access||Zone||Zone||Zone||Zone||Instance||Global|

 |Data redundancy||Zonal||Multi-zonal||Zonal||Multi-zonal||None||Regional, dual-regional or multi-regional|

 |Machine type support||All machine types||All machine types||Most machine types||Most machine types||Most machine types||All machine types|

 |Add a standard persistent disk||Add a regional standard persistent disk||Add an SSD persistent disk||Add a regional SSD persistent disk||Add a local SSD||Connect a bucket|